y0913/freemarket_sample_40a/README.md

 - has_one  :address
 - has_many :items, dependent: :destroy
 - has_many :transaction_users, dependent: :destroy
-- has_many :transaction_comments, through: :transaction_users, dependent: :destroy
+- has_many :transactions, through: :transaction_users, dependent: :destroy
+- has_many :transaction_comments, dependent: :destroy
 - has_many :rates
 - has_many :likes